 \section{Related Work}

-Prior work on inverse geometry processing spans two largely orthogonal research threads.
+Prior work spans two largely orthogonal research directions.
 The first is systems for differentiable geometry processing aiming to integrate automatic differentiation into geometry processing with focus on performance, flexibility, and interoperability.
 The second focuses on differentiating through optimization problems more broadly by developing general frameworks for backpropagation through solvers.
-We review these two lines of work separately as they address complementary aspects of the challenges we solve in our system.
-We also review prior work on differentiating through ODE and PDE solvers.
+We review these lines of work separately as they address complementary aspects of the challenges our system solves.
+We also review works on differentiating through ODE and PDE solvers.